fybrik/fybrik/site/docs/get-started/quickstart.md

     ```
     This command downloads the installation files to a temporary directory.
 Follow the instructions that appear on screen to change the configuration parameters and then run `make`.
     Once the installation is over, be sure to remove the temporary directory.
-    Once the installation is over, be sure to remove the temporary directory.

 === "Existing deployment"
     If you want to use an existing OpenMetadata deployment, you have to configure it according to Fybrik requirements: